mastodon/documentation/Running-Mastodon/Administration-guide.md

 Will remove users that never confirmed their e-mail and never signed in, meaning they only have a user record and an avatar record, with no files uploaded.

+## Creating Users while Registration is Closed

+    RAILS_ENV=production bundle exec rails c
+    account = Account.create!(username: 'username')
+    user = User.create!(email: 'email', password: 'password', account: account) user.confirm
+    account.save!
+    user.save!

+This will create a new user as if they had walked through the registration process and confirmed their account, and will immediately be able to log in.
+Make sure the user resets their password away from the temporary password you give them!

 ## Mastodon-admin mailing list

 There's a mailing list open for mastodon instance admins at